 The three positions in each of the groupings represent:

-• read
+- read

-• write
+- write

-• execute
+- execute

-Knowing that we can see that the root user (that’s us in this container) can read and write the file, anyone in the root group can read the file, and anyone on the system can read the file.
+user (that’s us in this container) can read and write the file, anyone in the root

 There are tools specifically for changing file permissions and ownership.
-I’m going to list them out with a brief description, but I encourage you to look them up using man:
+I’m going to list them out with a brief description, but I encourage you to look them up using man

-• chmod - Change the file’s permissions.
+- Change the file’s permissions.chown

-• chown - Change the file’s owner.
+- Change the file’s owner.chgrp

-• chgrp - Change the file’s group.
+- Change the file’s group.

 Moving, Copying, and Removing Files

-Using our example.txt file, we can go over the rest of the common actions that you’ll perform on files, but before we do that we’re going to create a new directory to move it to.
+file, we can go over the rest of the common actions that you’ll perform on files, but before we do that we’re going to create a new directory to move it to.

-mkdir is the tool that you’ll use to make directories.
+is the tool that you’ll use to make directories.

 $ mkdir -p test/examples

-That command actually creates two directories for us.
-If the test directory doesn’t exist it will create it, and then it will also create an examples directory underneath of test.
+directory doesn’t exist it will create it, and then it will also create an examples

 Now we can move our file to one of these different directories.
 When moving a file sometimes what we actually want to do is create a copy of the file in a different spot.
-Let’s do that now using cp.
+Let’s do that now using cp

 $ cp example.txt test/examples